drewag/Decree/README.md

 }
 ```

-We can also make synchronous requests that simply throw an error if an error occures.
+We can also make synchronous requests that simply throw an error if an error occurs.

 ```swift
 try CheckStatus().makeSynchronousRequest()